crschmidt/betterabound.crschmidt.net/content/crate.md

 previously sold separately); the front basket is too small to serve cargo needs for many users, which is why we go with the crate.

+**If you have a local dealer**: While Aventon doesn't sell this item standalone anymore, dealers still have access to a Front Utility Rack (ie, the basket kit, but without the basket.)
+The price for that item when Aventon sold it was $70, so this can save you a bit of money.

 Tern HSD, GSD, Quick-Haul
 -------------------------